What is CRIM?

-The Municipal Revenue Collection Center (CRIM) is the Puerto Rico government agency in charge of collecting property tax.
-The term "real estate" means houses, buildings, farms and apartments.
+The Municipal Revenue Collection Center (CRIM) is the Puerto Rico government agency in charge of collecting property taxes.

 How is CRIM's property tax paid?

-Generally, when a mortgage is involved, the financial institution is responsible for sending the payment, if any, directly to CRIM.
-The bank or credit union usually pays this debt from an account known as "escrow.
-This account is funded by the contributions you make as a mortgagor.
+Generally, when a real estate property has a mortgage, the financial institution is responsible for sending the payment, if any, directly to the CRIM.
+To do this, the bank or credit union usually pays the debt from an account known as an escrow account.
+This accountis funded by the taxes you make to the mortgage.

-When there is no mortgage, CRIM is supposed to send you a semi-annual invoice to your postal address, that is, every 6 months.
-This is as long as you have any debts to pay.
-Therefore, it is important that the agency has your current contact information.
-It is your responsibility to notify CRIM of any changes in your mailing address.
+When there is no mortgage, CRIM is supposed to send you a semi-annual invoice to your mailing address, i.e., every 6 months.
+Therefore, it is important that the CRIM has your current contact information.
+Payment to CRIM is required as long as you have not been granted a tax exemption.

-In Puerto Rico the main residence is exempt from property taxes, up to a certain amount of the value.
-This amount of exemption is calculated based on a special formula that dates back several decades.
-At present, the exemption is up to $15,000 of the property value according to the method used by the CRIM.
-It is important to note that this property value, according to the CRIM formula, is not equal to the market value.
+In Puerto Rico the principal residence is exempt from property taxes up to a certain amount of value.
+This exoneration, or exemption, however, is not automatic, but is usually requested at the time the property is acquired.
+The maximum exemption is calculated on the basis of a special formula that dates back several decades.
+At the moment, the exemption is up to $15,000 of the value of the property according to the internal method used by the CRIM.
+It is important to note that this value is not equivalent to the market price but to the CRIM formula.

-What happens when there is an exempt residence and the owner dies?
+What happens when there is an exempt residence and the owner dies or does not live there?

-It is important to note that even if a residence has already been approved for exemption from the CRIM, it expires when the owner dies.
-This means that at the time the property is transferred to the heirs, the CRIM will retroactively collect any amount due.
-Such debt will be for the years prior to the death and will include interest and penalties.
-It is therefore very important that the Transfer of Inheritance process be initiated as soon as possible.
-We at Abogado Notario Online will take care of all this.
+It is important to note that even when a residence has already been approved for CRIM exemption, the exemption expires when the owner dies.
+The same occurs when the owner ceases to have the property as a principal residence.
+This means that when the property is transferred to the heirs or to the new owner, the CRIM will retroactively collect any amount owed.
+Said debt will be for the years prior to the death (in case of inheritance) or the move (in case of purchase and sale) and will include interest and penalties.
+Therefore, it is very important that, in cases of inheritance, the Transfer of Inheritance is initiated as soon as possible.
+At Abogado Notario Online we can take care of these legal procedures.

 How can I make sure my primary residence is exempt?